darthyd/client-webscraper-shopee/README.md

-# Client FrontEnd to Consume server-webscraper-shopee project
+# Client Frontend to consume data from api-webscraper-shopee project